troisjs/troisjs.github.io/src/renderer/useTrois.md

 <script>
 import { watch } from 'vue'
-import * as THREE from 'three' import { useTrois } from 'trois-renderer-proof-of-concept'
+import * as THREE from 'three' import { useTrois } from 'trois-renderer'

 export default {
     setup(){